Postmodern philosophy: Jean Baudrillard

 Baudrillard, known for his simulation theory, argued that the individual's experience and perception of reality derives its basis entirely from media-propagated ideals and images.
 The real and fantasy become indistinguishable, leading to the emergence of a wide-spread simulation of reality.

 Jean François Lyotard

-The writings of Lyotard were largely concerned with the role of narrative in human culture, and particularly how that role has changed as we have left modernity and entered a "postindustrial" or postmodern condition.
+The writings of Lyotard were largely concerned with the role of narrative in human culture, and particularly how that role has changed as people have left modernity and entered a "postindustrial" or postmodern condition.
 He argued that modern philosophies legitimized their truth-claims not (as they themselves claimed) on logical or empirical grounds, but rather on the grounds of accepted stories (or "metanarratives") about knowledge and the world—comparing these with Wittgenstein's concept of language-games.
-He further argued that in our postmodern condition, these metanarratives no longer work to legitimize truth-claims.
+He further argued that with the postmodern condition, these metanarratives no longer work to legitimize truth-claims.
 He suggested that in the wake of the collapse of modern metanarratives, people are developing a new "language-game"—one that does not make claims to absolute truth but rather celebrates a world of ever-changing relationships (among people and between people and the world).